 We ran two Road Code courses for people whose first language is not English.
 Reaching 31 people who were supported to get a driver's license and enhancing their confidence in driving our local roads.
-We supported Free Ride with fix up 227 bikes for the community.
-Creating better access and awareness of cycling to ffund.
+We supported Free Ride with 227 bike fix-ups.
+Creating better access and awareness of cycling.